Laura Cox Kaplan is the creator of She Said / She Said — a multimedia platform for women who strive to live with intention and achieve their goals.

-In 2016, Laura received the Alice Paul Alumnae award from American University for her work on women’s political engagement.
-In 2015, Laura was named one of Washingtonian Magazine’s 100 Most Powerful Women in Washington.
-In 2014, Laura received a “Trailblazer Award” from the American Law Journal for her work in public and regulatory policy.
+Laura was awarded the Alice Paul Alumnae Award from American University, and has been named one of the 100 Most Powerful Women in Washington by Washingtonian Magazine.
+Previously, Laura received a “Trailblazer Award” from the American Law Journal, and a Meritorious Service Award from the U.S. Department of Treasury for her work in public and regulatory policy.

-Laura received a Master’s degree from American University in Washington, D.C. and a Bachelor’s degree from the University of Texas in Austin.
-Laura and her husband Joel live with their son and daughter in Chevy Chase, MD.
+Prior to receiving a master’s degree in journalism from American University in Washington, D.C., she earned a bachelor’s degree in journalism and government from the University of Texas in Austin.
+She and her husband, Joel, live with their son and daughter in Chevy Chase, Maryland.